Skip to content

 Architecture

 WorldForge is the Python integration layer around testable physical-AI world-model workflows.
-Its job is to expose each provider through an honest typed capability surface, validate the boundary, and let host applications compose planning, prediction, generation, evaluation, persistence, and observability without pretending every provider means the same thing by "world model."
+Its job is to expose each provider through an honest typed capability surface, validate the boundary, and let host applications compose planning, prediction, evaluation, persistence, and observability without pretending every provider means the same thing by "world model."

 System Map